Oxytocin is a peptide hormone produced in the hypothalamus and it is best known for its role in labor and lactation.

 Topical Oxytocin has been clinically studied for the treatment of vaginal atrophy in postmenopausal women.4, 7-10

-Oxytocin is available as a vaginal gel in doses ranging from 100-400IU per ml.
+Oxytocin is commonly compounded as a vaginal gel in doses ranging from 100-600IU/ml.

 Estrogen is known to increase the number of oxytocin receptors and to increase the release of oxytocin; this was demonstrated by Burbach and colleagues1 who studied the effect of 17β-estradiol on the activity of the oxytocin gene promoter, in vivo oxytocin messenger RNA and peptide levels in rats and reached this conclusion.
 Mohr and Schmitz2 also showed that the rat oxytocin gene harbors two functional estrogen-responsive elements near the transcription initiation site, one of which is conserved in the respective gene in humans, while Mitchell and colleagues3 studied plasma concentration levels in six women throughout the complete menstrual cycle and found a significant elevation in circulating oxytocin concentration associated with peak levels of luteinizing hormone which is known to be stimulated by estrogen.